Dean8ix/DEX/README.md

-# AvalToken
+# DEX

-This Solidity program is a simple ERC-20 smart contract that allows the owner to mint tokens for users, while users can transfer tokens between themselves and also burn their owned tokens.
+This Solidity program is a simple Decentralized Exchange smart contract that allows the owner to mint tokens for users, while users can transfer tokens between themselves and also burn their owned tokens.

 ## Description